-Rabbi Raymond Apple was for many years one of Australia’s highest profile Orthodox rabbis and its leading rabbinic spokesman.
+Rabbi Raymond Apple was for many years Australia’s highest profile rabbi and its leading rabbinic spokesman.

-Born and educated in Melbourne (including degrees from the University of Melbourne in arts and the law), he pursued further studies in London, where he received his s’michah (rabbinic ordination) from Jews’ College (now the London School of Jewish Studies).
-He has academic qualifications in arts, law, history, religion and education.
-He is also a Doctor of Laws (LL.D) honoris causa from the University of New South Wales, a Doctor of the University (D.Univ) of the Australian Catholic University, an Honorary Fellow of Sydney University, and is a recipient of the Distinguished Alumni award of the University of New England.
+Born and educated in Melbourne, he pursued further studies in London where he received his s’michah (rabbinic ordination) from Jews’ College (now the London School of Jewish Studies).
+Aside from academic qualifications in the arts, law, history, religion and education, he is a Doctor of Laws (LL.D) honoris causa from the University of New South Wales and Doctor of the University (D.Univ) of the Australian Catholic University.
+He is also an Honorary Fellow of Sydney University and is a recipient of the Distinguished Alumni award of the University of New England.

-In addition to the pulpits he held in London, Rabbi Apple was a member of the Chief Rabbi’s Cabinet and served as religious director of the Association of Jewish Youth, director of Jewish Chaplaincy at British Universities, chairman of the Jewish Marriage Council, president of the Union of Anglo-Jewish Preachers.
+In addition to the pulpits he held in London, Rabbi Apple was a member of the Chief Rabbi’s Cabinet and served as religious director of the Association for Jewish Youth, director of Jewish Chaplaincy at British Universities, chairman of the Jewish Marriage Council, and president of the Union of Anglo-Jewish Preachers.

-He was an Australian Army Reserve chaplain for 15 years, serving at the rank of Major, and, from 1988-2006, he was the Senior Rabbi to the Australian Defence Force.
-He also served for two terms as chairman of the Religious Advisory Committee to the Services (the first Jewish representative to hold this office), and was a chaplain to the NSW Police service and to the Federation of Australian Jewish Ex-Service Organisations.
+Rabbi Apple was an Australian Army Reserve chaplain for 15 years at the rank of Major.
+From 1988-2006 he was the Senior Rabbi to the Australian Defence Force, in addition to holding the position (for two terms) as chairman of the Religious Advisory Committee to the Services (the first Jewish representative to hold this office).
+He also served as a chaplain to the NSW Police service and the Federation of Australian Jewish Ex-Service Organisations.

 For 30 years he was a dayan (judge) and registrar of the Sydney Beth Din (rabbinical court).
-He has served as president of the Rabbinical Council of NSW, as well as president for two four-year terms and life rabbinic governor of the Association of Rabbis and Ministers of Australia and New Zealand (now the Organisation of Rabbis of Australasia).
+He has served as president of the Rabbinical Council of NSW, as well as president for two four-year terms and life rabbinic governor of the Association of Rabbis and Ministers of Australia and New Zealand (subsequently renamed the Organisation of Rabbis of Australasia).
 He currently serves as president of the Rabbinical Council of America (RCA) – Israel Region.

 For many years he was religious consultant to the Executive Council of Australian Jewry and the NSW Jewish Board of Deputies, as well as holding many other community and public offices.

 Interfaith dialogue has been a lifetime interest.
-While in England he held the position of chairman of the youth committee of the Council of Christians and Jews, UK, and as a council member of Jews, Christians and Muslims in Europe.
-He is a patron of the Australian Council of Christians and Jews and has served as its joint president and chairman.
+While in England he held the position of chairman of the youth committee of the Council of Christians and Jews, UK, and was a council member of Jews, Christians and Muslims in Europe.
+He is a patron of the Australian Council of Christians and Jews and was its joint president and chairman.
 He is a life member and former chairman of the NSW Council, founded the Christian-Jewish Luncheon Club in Sydney, served as a member of the Australian National Dialogue of Christians, Jews and Muslims, and was a member of the ECAJ’s dialogues with the Catholic Church, Anglican Church, and Uniting Church.
-He has addressed many interfaith conferences, has an award from the International Council of Christians and Jews, is on the board of the Interreligious Coordinating Council in Israel (ICCI), and is a lecturer at the Center for Jewish-Christian Understanding and Cooperation (CJCUC) in Israel.
+He has addressed many interfaith conferences, has an award from the International Council of Christians and Jews, and is a lecturer at the Center for Jewish-Christian Understanding and Cooperation (CJCUC) in Israel.

 In Freemasonry he is Past Deputy Grand Master, Past Junior Grand Warden and Past Grand Chaplain of the United Grand Lodge of NSW and the ACT and was a Grand Lodge lecturer for several years.
 He is also an accomplished historian on the origins of Freemasonic rituals and symbolism and has published two books on the subject.
 He is the Past Master of Lodge Mark Owen in Sydney and is a member of a Masonic Lodge in Jerusalem.

 He is the recipient of several national and civic honours.
 He became a Member of the Order of Australia (AM) in 1979 and was made an Officer of the Order of Australia (AO) in 2004 for “service to the community through promoting interfaith dialogue and harmony, to raising awareness of social justice, ethical and spiritual issues, and to the Jewish community”.
-He holds the Reserve Force Decoration (1990), the Australian Defence Medal, the Queen’s Silver Jubilee Medal (1977) and the Centenary of Federation Medal (2001).
+He holds the Reserve Force Decoration (1990), the Australian Defence Medal, the Queen’s Silver Jubilee Medal (1977) and the Centenary Medal (2001).